The Challenge: Vendettas

 The Challenge: Vendettas is the thirty-first season of MTV reality competition series, The Challenge.
 The official trailer was shown during the special mini-series Champs vs. Stars.
-For the first time, this season featured alumni from the US version of Big Brother, and the UK TV shows Ex on the Beach and Geordie Shore, competing with alumni from the regular shows of The Real World, Road Rules, The Challenge, and Are You the One?.
+For the first time, this season featured alumni from the US version of Big Brother, and the UK TV shows Ex on the Beach and Geordie Shore, competing with alumni from The Real World, Road Rules, The Challenge, and Are You the One?.
 For the first time ever, there was only one winner.